Automox Remote Tools with Splashtop – Full User Guide

 Device Ready

-When both installation and registration are complete, the device is marked as ready for Remote Control.
+When both installation and registration are complete, the device is marked as ready for Remote Tools.
 In this state, administrators can:

 - Uninstall the Splashtop Streamer